Death of the Queen

 People had come from across London, Britain and the world to be here.

 Just before 8pm, the cortège rounded Hyde Park Corner and trundled its way up Constitution Hill towards the Palace.
+The coffin, draped in the Royal Standard.